 Renowned ghost hunters Ed and Lorraine Warren investigate the London home of a single mother and her four kids, troubled that there are signs of evil in their home.
 Watch the sequel that sparked countless nightmares the world over about “the nun” (recently launched in theatres this September) — and see what the fuss is all about.

-One of the most celebrated Netflix originals, Stranger Things is all about the unravelling mysteries surrounding a missing boy in a small Indiana town in 1983 — it’s full retro sci-fi glory starring Golden Globe-winning actress Winona Ryder.
-While fans of this kooky series won’t be able to get the new season 3 until well into 2019, it’s the perfect time this Halloween to relive the adventures in the Upside Down with the first two seasons.
+One of the most celebrated Netflix originals of late, Stranger Things is all about the unravelling mysteries surrounding a missing boy in a small Indiana town in 1983 — it’s full retro sci-fi glory starring Golden Globe-winning actress Winona Ryder.
+Come Halloween, it’s the perfect time to rewatch all three seasons of this kooky series and relive the adventures in the Upside Down.